OrchardCMS/OrchardCore/src/docs/reference/modules/Lists/README.md

 ## Lucene Indexing

-**Breaking Change**: Every content item that is contained in a list has a ContainedPart associated with it.
+**Breaking Change**: Every content item that is contained in a list has a `ContainedPart` associated with it.
-The indexed data in Lucene before Orchard Core 1.1 was :
+The indexed data in Lucene before Orchard Core 1.1 was:

 `"Content.ContentItem.ListContentItemId"`

-After 1.1 this has changed for also including the display order, so it is now :
+After 1.1 this has changed for also including the display order, so it is now:

 `"Content.ContentItem.ContainedPart.ListContentItemId"`
 and